Skip to content

 • virtual disk

 The guest OS thinks it has real hardware.
-The hypervisor maps that virtual hardware to the physical host resources.
+The hypervisor maps the virtual hardware to physical host resources.

 The network path